AdrianaCeric/qgis-complete-st-tool/README.md

-# 15-Minute Accessibility Analysis in QGIS: Complete Guide
+# 15-Minute Accessibility Analysis in QGIS to Determine Complete Street ALternative Accessibility

-A step-by-step tutorial for conducting multimodal accessibility analysis using QGIS network analysis tools.
+A step-by-step tutorial for conducting multimodal accessibility analysis on various complete streets alternatives using free QGIS network analysis tools, SQL, and a bit of Python.

 ## Table of Contents
 - [Prerequisites](#prerequisites)